Hubs-Foundation/policies-procedures-guidelines-public/hubs-discord-moderator-guidelines.md

   - Reply to the user that the general channel isn’t the best place for their messages and direct them to the proper channel.
   - Share the message link in the #mods channel and let the other moderators know that you’ve taken care of it.

-New rule suggestion for the Hubs Discord server:
-Make posts relevant to Hubs
-Any post that does not directly address the subject of Hubs needs to be contextualized by the member posting.

-As implemented by the moderators, this rule should primarily apply to the original/solo post or the first post in a thread in a channel by a member.
-Does the post have an obvious connection (not stated) or an obvious stated connection/relevance to Hubs or the Hubs Community?

-Examples of posts that are OK:

-  “I am a front end engineer looking for a job, I have 3 years experience with Hubs.
-Here is my LinkedIn account.”
-Post is relevant to Hubs and appropriate for the job-board channel.

-  Link to tech updates to Reticulum new article.
-Post is fine.
-No context is made, but post is related to Hubs.
-Probably best for random or the dev channels.

-Examples of post that are not OK:

-  Link only to site for a cannot-be-safely-determined purpose.
-No obvious connection to Hubs.
-No added context to Hubs.

-Introduction posts, generally, should NOT be held to this rule if the OP is simply an introduction; a hello from a brand new member.
-Leeway should be granted as folks might arrive in the Discord server *truly not knowing what Hubs is or is about* and they are not required to make introductions to be Hubs relevant.
-However, if the member provides a link to something in their introduction that blatantly does not appear to be Hubs-relevant, this rule DOES apply.
-See the Moderators delete guidance below.

-Reply posts, generally, should NOT be held to this rule.
-However, reply posts need to adhere, of course, to all of the Discord server rules.
-For example, if an original post asks for software recommendations to accomplish X, replies might not necessarily recommend Hubs, and that is fine.

-**Moderators are responsible for doing some research about a post to see if it is related to Hubs**; they should try out links in a safe manner.
-The onus of proof is not entirely upon the original poster.

 Moderators could delete posts, then directly message the member that the original poster is welcome to re-post if they add context about connection to Hubs.
 If the member refuses, the original post stays deleted.
 If a member posts repeatedly, is messaged about relevance, and does not re-post, the Moderators could take this as a reason to remove the member from the server.
 All this could be documented in the admin private channel.